-King's College can act to remove a Respondent entirely or partially from its education program or activity on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
-This risk analysis is performed by the Title IX Coordinator in conjunction with the CARE Team Subgroup Pool using its standard objective violence risk assessment procedures.
-The Title IX Coordinator will select the necessary members of the Subgroup on a case-by-case basis.
-The Subgroup Pool is composed of the Executive Director of Campus Safety and Security or designee, Director of the Counseling Center or counselor designee, the Director of Student Health Services, Director of Housing and Residence Life and the Associate Vice-President for Academic Success or designee.
+King's College can act to remove a Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
+This risk analysis is performed by the Title IX Coordinator in conjunction with the CARE Team Subgroup using its standard objective violence risk assessment procedures.